AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 1. Provide the name and description of the dashboard.
 1. If you want to share the dashboard with any Manager, choose them in **Share With** field.
 You can use any normal selection criteria for this operation.
-1. Click **Save.**
+1. Click **[!UICONTROL Save].**

 You can view the recently created board in the **[!UICONTROL Dashboard Reports]** tab.

-To add reports to your board, click the drop-down at the upper right corner of your board window and click **Add Report**.
+To add reports to your board, click the drop-down at the upper right corner of your board window and click **[!UICONTROL Add Report]**.
 The report you create in this way is associated with your dashboard.

 >[!NOTE]
 >